Sachar Dental NYC

 When the underlying cause is more complicated, the decision to perform a root canal retreatment procedure or not, is more complicated.
 When presented with an infection of a tooth with a previously performed root canal, we first determine what is the underlying cause.
 If we suspect a hairline fracture that is not conclusively evident on x-ray, we take into consideration if we think that a root canal retreatment will work or not.
 In these cases, our expert dentists will utilize their education and extensive experience to make this decision.
 Every patient is different.
 In some cases, we may determine that the prognosis of a successful root canal retreatment is poor.
 In these cases, we will recommend a tooth to be extracted, and possibly replaced with a dental implant.
 We always make this decision based on what we would want done in our own mouths, or for our own family.

-What are the costs in Midtown Manhattan, NYC for a root canal retreatment?
+What is the cost for a root canal retreatment in NYC?

 At Sachar Dental NYC, we have a one-time charge for a root canal retreatment of between $1,400 and $1,800.
 Most PPO dental insurances cover this procedure at 80%.
-As always, before coming into our office, we will check your insurance benefits and be able to inform you if your insurance covers this procedure, and what your out-of-pocket costs will be.
-If covered by your insurance, on the day of your visit, you will only be responsible for your percentage.
+Before coming into our office, we will check your insurance benefits and be able to inform you if your insurance covers this procedure, and what your out-of-pocket costs will be.
+If covered by your insurance, on the day of your visit, you will only be responsible for your portion.
 We will submit a claim to your dental insurance, and receive insurance payment directly from them.

-Due to the complexity of the retreatment root canal procedure, an endodontist specialist’s charge for this procedure may range from $2,600 to $3,100.
+For complex cases, we will refer you to a root canal specialist.
+Due to the complexity of the root canal retreatment procedure, an endodontist specialist’s charge for this procedure may range from $2,600 to $3,100.

-Does my dental insurance cover the cost of a root canal retreatment?
+Will my dental insurance cover a root canal retreatment?

-Why are we the best dentists in New York City for a root canal retreatment?
+Why are we the best dentists in NYC for a root canal retreatment?